JuliaInv/ForwardHelmholtz.jl/README.md

 A package for defining and solving the Helmholtz equation using the shifted Laplacian multigrid solver.
 This is done using the geometric MG version in Multigrid.jl.

-Also available in this package is the solution for the Helmholtz equation for a point source, as described in the paper
+This package was used in the following paper for solving the Helmholtz equation for multiple right-hand-sides (Section 4 and 5.3):

-Eran Treister, Eldad Haber, A multigrid solver to the Helmholtz equation with a point source based on travel time and amplitude.
+Eran Treister and Eldad Haber, Full waveform inversion guided by travel time tomography, SIAM Journal on Scientific Computing, 39 (5), S587-S609, 2017.

 # Requirements